lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 - First one has $(N + 1)$ as the output size where $N$ denotes the number of classes and $1$ is for background class.
 Applying softmax will give us class probabilties.
 - Second one has $4N$ as the output size.
 These denote the bounding box coordinates for each class (they are not exactly coordinates).
 For backgroound class, we will not predict the box coordinates which is obvious.

 > One question can arise is why are we predicting the bounding box co-ordinates ?
 For each proposal, we have the location and why can't we use that location as our predicted box coordinates ?.
-That is why can't we say proposal co-ordinates is my bounding box prediction ?
+That is, why can't we say proposal co-ordinates is my bounding box prediction ?

 This is a valid question and the reason is the proposals co-ordinates are usually not that accurate.
 Having a bounding box regressor usually improves the score.
 But we don't discard the proposal co-ordinates totally.
 We use them as the base and then only predict the offsets.
 Then the final predicted box co-ordinates can be written as function of $f(proposal,  offset)$.
 More details are given below